1. Home Page

 The Microforming Process: Part One

-The increasing demand for powerful miniaturized products for all industrial applications has prompted the industry to develop new and innovative manufacturing processes to fabricate miniature parts.
-One of the major challenges facing the industry is the dynamic market which requires continuous improvements in design and fabrication techniques.
-This means providing products with complex features while sustaining high functionality.
+The escalating demand for powerful miniaturized products across all industrial applications has prompted the industry to develop innovative manufacturing processes specifically designed for fabricating miniature parts.
+One of the major challenges confronting the industry involves the dynamic market environment, which requires continuous improvements in both design and fabrication techniques.
+This challenge necessitates providing products with complex features while maintaining high functionality standards.

 Figure 1: Industrial microparts: a) Bulk micro-formed parts and b) sheet metal micropart with microfeatures